jean2ai/jean2/tools/multiedit/README.md

 # multiedit

-Performs multiple string replacements in a single file atomically.
-All edits are applied in sequence - either all succeed or none are applied.
+Server tool for performing multiple string replacements in a single file atomically.
+All edits are applied in sequence — if any edit fails, none are applied (atomicity).
+Uses the same 5 matching strategies as the edit tool.

+## Requirements

+- **Runtime**: `bun`

 ## Parameters